Smoking harms sexual and reproductive health12 Mar 2019

 Let’s understand what are the harmful effects of smoking on reproductive organs and how it harms the sexual health.

 - Amplifies the effects of other causes: Many diseases such as diabetes and heart ailments cause sexual dysfunction.
-Smoking compounds the effects of these diseases, and contributes to sexual dysfunction further.
-A study among diabetic men reported that smokers were significantly more likely to be have poor sexual performance.
+Smoking compounds the effects of these diseases and contributes to sexual dysfunction further.
+A study among diabetic men reported that smokers were significantly more likely to have poor sexual performance.

 Quitting smoking is an important step towards restoring a healthy sex life.
 Kicking the habit along with restoring a healthy lifestyle can dramatically improve the sexual performance and overall health of an individual.
-More often than not, inability to quit smoking is considered psychological problem but we must not forget that it is as much a physical ailment as it is a psychological dependency.
-The chemicals that a cigarette contains makes it difficult for the smokers to quit.
-Quitting smoking suddenly without aid may be associated with withdrawal symptoms, like headaches, irritability, restlessness, and difficulty in concentrating etc. which makes quitting all the more tough.
+More often than not, the inability to quit smoking is considered a psychological problem but we must not forget that it is as much a physical ailment as it is a psychological dependency.
+The chemicals that a cigarette contains makes it difficult for smokers to quit.
+Quitting smoking suddenly without aid may be associated with withdrawal symptoms, like headaches, irritability, restlessness, and difficulty concentrating, etc. which makes quitting all the tougher.